microsoft/vsts-extension-retrospectives/CONTRIBUTING.md

 ### Build and Test

-**Note:** You will need NodeJS to be able to build the project and download depedencies.
+**Note:** You will need NodeJS to be able to build the project and download dependencies.
 Go [here](https://nodejs.org/en/download/) to download NodeJS.

 **Note:** The project uses webpack for module bundling.
 Refer to the webpack documentation [here](https://webpack.js.org/).